5eh/multibase/musicgen/01_getNews/README.md

-# 📰 News Fetcher
+# 📰 Kusama News Fetcher

-A Deno script that fetches the latest news and information using the Perplexity AI API.
-This module serves as the first step in the MusicGen pipeline, providing factual content that will be transformed into lyrics and music.
+A Deno script that fetches historical news and information about the Kusama blockchain using the Perplexity AI API.
+This module serves as the second step in the MusicGen pipeline, providing factual content that will be transformed into lyrics and music.

 ## ✨ Features

-- Searches for news using a custom query
+- Searches for Kusama blockchain news by month and year
+- Generates comprehensive news articles for historical Kusama events
-- Uses Perplexity's Sonar Pro model for high-quality, up-to-date responses
+- Uses Perplexity's Sonar Pro model for high-quality responses
-- Returns concise, accurate information with recent results (past 24 hours)
+- Returns structured articles with references and citations
 - Colorized output for better readability
 - Designed to work both independently and as part of the MusicGen pipeline